mk23/jmxproxy/README.md

 Load Balancing
 --------------

 Because JMXProxy caches results for a configurable amount of time to quickly service consecutive requests, load balancers should be configured to balance traffic based on the first component of the request path.
 Below is an example [haproxy](http://haproxy.1wt.eu) configuration snippet.
-It shows how to balance traffic between five JMXProxy servers as well as check health each instance's health.
+It shows how to balance traffic between five JMXProxy servers as well as check each instance's health.

 ```conf
 listen  SRV_JMXPROXY:8080       :8080